 Without an estate plan in place, it will be a Kentucky court, rather than you, determining where your personal property and belongings go when you pass on.
 Or, in the event that you become incapacitated and can no longer make decisions for yourself, it will be a court-appointed representative who makes decisions regarding your treatment and medical care.

 Don’t leave these important decisions up to someone else.
-Instead, allow our legal team here at Bland & Birdwhistell, PLLC to help you establish a customized, all-inclusive, and legally binding estate plan.
+Instead, allow our legal team here at Caleb Bland Law, PLLC to help you establish a customized, all-inclusive, and legally binding estate plan.
 Based in Elizabethtown, Kentucky, we have decades of experience setting up estate plans for individuals and families throughout Hardin County, Meade County, Grayson County, Breckinridge County, Nelson County, LaRue County, Hart County, Bullitt County, and Jefferson County.

 Depending on your family’s unique dynamics and needs, your estate plan could include any number of documents.
 For instance, your estate plan could include just about any combination of the following items: